sapegin/washingcode-book/manuscript/Code_style.md

 > A special case is made for two-letter acronyms in which both letters are capitalized, as shown in the following identifier: `IOStream`.

-I don’t see how this improves anything: `IoStream` is easier to read than `IOStream`, and there’s no need to remember about a special rule.
+I don’t see how this improves anything: `IoStream` is easier to read than `IOStream`, and there’s no need to remember a special rule.

 And then even Microsoft couldn’t follow their own guidelines with [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

 So, choose the simplest convention, unless more complex rules bring huge benefits.
-If that is so, thorougly document and automate it.
+If that is so, thoroughly document and automate it.

 ## The rest doesn’t matter